T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 Those things are awesome.
 But why can’t you crack through to the next level?
 Why can’t you make those hundreds of visitors into tens of thousands?

 It’s simple: very few people have a deliberate strategy for their blog.
+And quite frankly, there is no point in starting a blog if you don’t have a solid strategy to promote it.

 Most people post, tweet and promote blindly – throwing a bunch of things at the wall to see what sticks.
 But, by making a few targeted changes you can grow your blog in big ways, much quicker than you thought.